moacdieh/The-Programmer-s-Guide-to-the-Galaxy/README.md

 How to play
 ----------------------------------------------------------
-Open a new room by accessing root url.
+Open a new room by accessing root url.</br>
-Open /controller.html to connect to the room.
+Open /controller.html to connect to the room.</br>
 Control your ship.